 Plan your sleeping arrangements before you go

 Hotels and a lot of Bed and Breakfast places will usually have a crib you can use, but you need to reserve it ahead of time.
 If you are past the crib stage, the safest option is a blow-up bed.
+It will fit anywhere from little hotel rooms in Paris, to Jersey City apartments.
 I love this one I got on Amazon – the Intex Kids Travel Bed Set.
 It rolls up pretty small, doesn’t weigh that much and we easily packed it in our suitcase.
 It comes with a pump to help blow it up too.
 My son totally loves his travel bed!

 Bring all the snacks!

 Pack tons of snacks in plastic baggies so you can pull out small servings at a time.
 It’s better to have extra food than a hungry kid.
 Or a hungry mom for that matter!
 Just think easy and not messy.
 Things get messy fast in confined spaces.

 * Bring your own kid-friendly headphones and a laptop or DVD player to use with them.
 (This goes for domestic travel too) The ones on international airlines have two plugs, so you’ll need an adapter, or have to use their’s and the ear buds don’t fit in little ears.
 Most airlines have little screens now, but it’s always good to have back-up incase they can’t reach it, figure out how to make it work, or just really need to see their favorite PAW Patrol episode before they freak out.
 My son refuses to wear anything over his ears- not the cool Captain America headphones I got him, and not even the soft and lightweight CozyPhones that I thought were definitely going to be a hit.
 So he ended up just holding the earbuds up next to his ears.
 Whatever you go with, don’t be that parent that lets their kid blare their movie or game with no headphones and disturb everyone around you.
 Yes, I will totally give you the stink eye for that.